asamy/ksm/README.md

-Without EPT, the processor normally goes through translating a virtual address its backing physical address, with EPT, the processor adds another level of translation, which is the physical address (now called "guest physical address"
+Without EPT, the processor normally goes through translating a virtual address its backing physical address, with EPT, the processor adds another level of translation, which translates the physical address (now called "guest physical address"
 					    or GPA) to "host physical address"
 (HPA).